oddPotatoo/ocr-access-control-monitoring-app/README.md

 ## ✨ Features

 - 📩 Real-time data synchronization using Firebase
-- ⏱️ Faster and automated visitor entrance and exit for gated communities
-- 📊 Intelligent ID Scanning via OCR
-- ▶️ Automated QR Ticket Generation
-- 📶 Seamless QR-Based Exit Verification
+- ⏱️ Displays real-time totals of daily, weekly, and monthly visitors with the current date and time.
+- 📊 Visual infographics summarizing visitor statistics, including charts for daily, weekly, and monthly trends.
+- ▶️ Automatic calculation and display of peak visiting hours, providing insights into high-traffic periods.
+- 🪵 Shows all visitor logs along with their status: Still Inside, Exited, or Overdue Stay.
+The system also displays the duration of their stay in days, hours, and seconds.
+- ✅ Provides separate navigation tabs for viewing Time-In, Time-Out, and Overdue records.
+- 📃 Supports pagination, date/time filtering, and search functionality by name or license plate number.
-- ✅ Applicable for various visitor entry and exit management such as for pedestrians, visitor vehicle entry/exit, offices, schools and campuses, and gated areas.
+- 🪪 Presents entry and exit timestamps for each visitor session.
+- 🔐 Requires admin login to access the dashboard and manage records securely.